-How To Achieve Decarboxylation
+How to Achieve Decarboxylation

 At its simplest, the decarb process is achieved by exposing cannabis biomass or extract to heat for a specific period of time.
 There are several methods that may be utilized to achieve the same end product but taking a technical, scientific approach will always yield the most consistent results.

 Cannabinoids offer several benefits.
 Some of which are only achieved if the cannabinoid of interest is in the appropriate form.
-CBD in the neutral form (post decarboxylation) is believed to provide greater therapeutic benefits than CBD left in the acidic form.
+CBD in the neutral form (post decarb) is believed to provide greater therapeutic benefits than CBD left in the acidic form.